Commentary – Wages, Earnings and Labour Costs

 From 2000 to the start of the financial crisis UK nominal earnings rose at about 4% p.a. which, give an inflation rate close to 2% p.a., meant that real earnings increased by around 2% p.a.
 After the crisis nominal earnings growth has been noticeably lower – barely ever reaching 2% p.a.
 Given the behaviour of inflation over this period real earnings growth has been more or less consistently negative.
 Since May 2010 real earnings growth over the previous year has been negative in virtually every month until the last three months of 2014.
 The figure shows the nominal and real series for the growth of earnings excluding bonuses.

-The resultant sustained fall in the level of real earnings from 2009 onwards is unprecedented in the UK in the last half century.
+The resultant prolonged drop in real earnings from 2007 was unprecedented in the UK in the last half century.
+It was not until the end of 2019 that real earnings recovered to their 2007 level.

 In most countries in the last 50 years nominal wages and hence the costs of business of employing labour – labour costs – have also tended to rise.
 The behaviour of labour costs in major countries over the period from 2000 to 2008 provides an example of this general tendency.